 Nicholas teaches and writes in the areas of administrative law, regulatory theory, and health law.
 His work has appeared in Harvard Law Review, the Columbia Law Review, and the Georgetown Law Journal.
 His article, “Centralized Oversight of the Regulatory State,” which he coauthored with Richard Revesz, was selected as the best article in the field in 2006 by the American Bar Association’s Section on Administrative Law and Regulatory Practice.
 He won the law school’s teaching award in 2012.

-Samir Bakhru, an associate in the New York office, is a member of the Technology Companies Group and Corporate Group focusing on representing high growth technology companies in venture capital financings, mergers and acquisitions, and corporate governance and securities matters.
+Samir Bakhru, a Managing Associate in the New York office, is a member of the Technology Companies Group and Corporate Group focusing on representing high growth technology companies in venture capital financings, mergers and acquisitions, and corporate governance and securities matters.

 Samir has represented emerging and established companies, advising on formations, angel, seed, venture and private equity financings, initial public offerings, debt & equity financings, shareholder agreements, and mergers and acquisitions.
 Before joining Orrick, Samir was an Associate at Cravath, Swaine & Moore LLP in the General Corporate and M&A group.

 Alicia Bali is an M&A and Private Equity lawyer in Orrick’s Paris office.